victornemenike/neural-crest-deep-learning/README.md

 ## Contents

-The repository has the following folders:
+The repository has the following key folders:

 - `data/` - Datasets
 - `notebooks/` - Notebooks used for data analysis